How to speed up your WordPress site (27 easy ways that actually work)

 Section titled How to check your WordPress website speed

-A lot of site owners think their website feels fast enough because it loads quickly on their own computer.
+Many site owners assume their website is fast because it loads quickly on their own device.
 But that can be misleading.

-New visitors, especially those on slower networks or in other countries will have a very different experience.
+In reality, new visitors, especially those on slower networks or in different locations, can have a very different experience.

 Google Page Speed Insight results for TeamUpdraft website